michelleconville/under-the-sea/README.md

 #### Memory game cards
 *   The memory game card layout will be using a 4x4 style grid, with a total of 16 cards.
-*   User stories covered: 2 and 3
+*   User stories covered: 1

 ![memory-cards](assets/images/readme-images/card-grid.JPG)